tarwn/lessthandot-hugo/blogs/content/posts/2016-06-24-asp-net-single-sign-on-against-office365-with-oauth2.md

 ---
 Recently I was experimenting with Office 365 as a single-sign on source for an existing ASP.Net application.
 Unfortunately, most of the documentation I found focused on the use cases of having Visual Studio automatically add it as part of a new project, multiple versions of a very similar looking OWIN sample using built-in (black box) OpenId calls, and using Microsoft.Identity.Clients.ActiveDirectory in not terribly well explained example code to (I think) call the OAuth endpoints.

-The examples did not fit well with what I already know about the mechanics of OAuth, so that made it harder to determine what they were doing and how I would wedge them into my codebase (and I can&#8217;t justify converting the entire codebase to OWIN to use those examples).
+The examples did not fit well with what I already know about the mechanics of OAuth, so that made it harder to determine what they were doing and how I would wedge them into my codebase (and I can't justify converting the entire codebase to OWIN to use those examples).
 Eventually, I decided that learning a one off solution to do something I already knew how to do may not be worth the investment, so I did a direct implementation instead.

 <div style="background-color: #eeeeee; margin: 1em; padding: 1em">
   Links referenced in this post:</p>